Exclusive GPs are being forced to register and treat known illegal immigrants because of the threat of legal action, a Pulse investigation reveals.

 A GP practice in Essex has told how it was made to re-register a family of illegal immigrants after pressure from human rights lawyers, even though the local hospital refuses to accept referrals for them – and the solicitor involved has claimed similar success in ‘scores' of other cases.

 The case, at a practice which asked not to be identified, highlights mounting confusion over the responsibilities of GPs in treating migrants who are known to be in the UK illegally, or have been refused asylum status.
-While Department of Health...1 year 50 weeks ago
+While Department of Health...2 years 12 weeks ago

 Court rules that a man suffering from mental illness was subjected to inhuman and degrading treatment